toby-alpha/beach-rescue-drone/journal.md

 ## Day 8 - Battery

-I started today off by doing **alot** of reaserch on different battery options avalible to me locally, and eventually settled on this one.
+I started today off by doing **alot** of reaserch on different battery options available to me locally, and eventually settled on this one.

 ![image](https://i.ibb.co/vRy9PZ3/image.png)

 I thought this offered a pretty good life-span, while delivering adequate power to the 8 motors.
-Unforchantly, it is a little bit pricy.. at 110AUD (70USD)
+Unfortunately, it is a little bit pricy.. at 110AUD (70USD)

 ![image](https://i.ibb.co/1gT8m9S/image.png)